 - Form the mixture into a ball then flatten into a 1½" disc, about 7 inches in diameter.

-- Using a sharp knife, but into eight wedges and freeze until frozen or overnight.
+- Using a sharp knife, cut into eight wedges, place on a parchment lined baking sheet, and freeze until frozen (several hours) or overnight.

-- When ready to bake, move the rack to the top third of the oven and preheat to 375℉.
+- When ready to bake, move the rack to the top third and preheat the oven to 375℉.
 In a small bowl mix together the milk of choice and agave.

 - Brush the wash onto the top of the scones and sprinkle the top generously with sugar.

-- Bake for 30 to 40 minutes.
+- Place the oatmeal scones in the preheated oven and bake for 30 to 40 minutes.
 You can tell when these are done when you can start to smell them and you can carefully lift a scone off of the pan without it separating.
 If it starts to separate it is not done.
 If it lifts off the pan and holds together it's done.

 Video